zli5t/ShellQDB/README.md

 Notes on Files/Folders
 --------------------------------------------------------------------------------

-`lockq` (lock quote) and `unlockq` (unlock quote): provide a layer for any operation dealing with the quote file, to ensure that no data's overwritten.

 `outq` (output/export quote): a directory of formatters for various formats (e.g. html).
 Run scripts by referring to them in terms of the directory of config (e.g. "outq/fortune/makefortune").